 Everyone likes getting distracted.
 My distraction is being a geek and fiddling around with code in order to automate my workflows.
 Ostensibly this is to make me more productive.
 However, I am probable kidding myself.
 These posts are a collection of my hacks for the Mac and iOS that assist me in my academic life.

 DevonThink-to-go has the ability to create a new document through Base64 encoding.
 While this is useful for images I thought that it would also be useful for archiving properly formatted emails from Airmail.
-While I have previously documented how to archive an HTML formatted email into DTTG there are couple of faults with this.
-The first is that the email that is created appears as an HTML file in DTTG (rather than an email) and secondly the link that is created is not accessed through a URL in the information button in DTTG.
+While I have previously documented how to archive an HTML formatted email into DTTG there is one major fault with this. and that is that the email that is created appears as an HTML file in DTTG (rather than an email).
 In order to get DTTG to recognise that a file is in fact an email there needs to be a UTI associated with the file.
 For emails the UTI is com.apple.mail.email.
 Another requirement is header information i.e.

 PDF Expert 6 came out today and I discovered that it had a simple URL scheme for opening PDFs.
 Adding

 pdfe to the beginning of a web URL will launch PDF Expert and the PDF is imported.